-In mid 2019, our founder and driving force, Tamara Lowe relocated from Sydney to London, England and the Australian Children's Cricket Charity voluntarily wind down as a not for profit incorporated association.
+In mid 2019, our founder and driving force, Tamara Lowe relocated from Sydney to London, England and the Australian registered Children's Cricket Charity voluntarily wound down as a not for profit incorporated association.

 The Children's Cricket Charity Kit Recycling Program ensures mass quantities of expensive bats, helmets, pads, gloves, sneakers and clothes with plenty of wear left are not discarded ending up in landfill as children and teenagers outgrow them.
 We are always delighted to accept superseded new cricket kit too left redundant by change of sponsorship and advances in technology.

 In 2015, a passionate humanitarian with a life-long love of cricket, Tamara Lowe, travelled through the Caribbean with her family.
 Everywhere they went children of all ages joined impromptu games of cricket with their new Aussie friends!

 At Sabina Park in Kingston, Jamaica, Tamara asked a group of cricket-mad teenagers if anyone had ever owned a cricket bat or ball.
 As is common for children in the West Indies, nobody had.

 When the test match ended, four cricket sets were delivered to the boys' school, Calabar Junior High in Kingston.
 A very surprised principal happily accepted the gift for his students!